terminus-plugin-project/terminus-snowman-plugin/README.md

 Do you want to build a snowman?
 If so, whether you do or don't, having a frozen Pantheon site is probably not how you want to build that snowman.
-This plugin allows you to unfreeze those Pantheon sites that have been frozen
+This plugin allows you to unfreeze those Pantheon sites that have been frozen.

+Based on the original Snoman plugin at https://github.com/terminus-plugin-project/terminus-snowman-plugin.

 ## Examples
 ### Unfreeze a site